-Failure to make payments due under the lease, including nonpayment of rent (see Chapter 8 for details pertaining to lease requirements for payments due);

-Repeated late payment of rent or other charges.
-Four late payments within a 12 month period shall constitute a repeated late payment.

-Failure to fulfill the following household obligations:

-Not to assign the lease or to sublease the dwelling unit.
-Subleasing includes receiving payment to cover rent and utility costs by a person living in the unit who is not listed as a family member.

-Not to provide accommodations for boarders or lodgers

-To use the dwelling unit solely as a private dwelling for the tenant and the tenant's household as identified in the lease, and not to use or permit its use for any other purpose
+- Failure to make payments due under the lease, including nonpayment of rent (see Chapter 8 for details pertaining to lease requirements for payments due); - Repeated late payment of rent or other charges.
+Four late payments within a 12 month period shall constitute a repeated late payment. - Failure to fulfill the following household obligations: - Not to assign the lease or to sublease the dwelling unit.
+Subleasing includes receiving payment to cover rent and utility costs by a person living in the unit who is not listed as a family member. - Not to provide accommodations for boarders or lodgers - To use the dwelling unit solely as a private dwelling for the tenant and the tenant's household as identified in the lease, and not to use or permit its use for any other purpose

-To abide by necessary and reasonable regulations promulgated by HACCC for the benefit and well-being of the housing project and the tenants which shall be posted in the project office and incorporated by reference in the lease

-To abide by necessary and reasonable regulations promulgated by HACCC for the benefit and well-being of the housing project and the tenants which shall be posted in the project office and incorporated by reference in the lease

-To comply with all obligations imposed upon tenants by applicable provisions of building and housing codes materially affecting health and safety

-Tenant shall not store, hang or leave household property (including but not limited to indoor furnishings, electronics, and children's toys) outside the Residence nor to allow the property of any Household Member or guest to remain outside the Residence, in such a way as to reduce the desirability of the property's appearance or to constitute a threat to the health and safety of the Household Members, HACCC staff, or other community members

-To keep the dwelling unit and such other areas as may be assigned to the tenant for the tenant's exclusive use in a clean and safe condition

-To dispose of all ashes, garbage, rubbish, and other waste from the dwelling unit in a sanitary and safe manner

-To use only in a reasonable manner all electrical, plumbing, sanitary, heating, ventilating, air-conditioning and other facilities and appurtenances including elevators

-To refrain from, and to cause the household and guests to refrain from destroying, defacing, damaging, or removing any part of the dwelling unit or project

-To pay reasonable charges (other than for normal wear and tear) for the repair of damages to the dwelling unit, or to the project (including damages to project buildings, facilities or common areas) caused by the tenant, a member of the household or a guest

-To notify the Authority promptly of any need for repairs to the Residence or of any unsafe conditions in the common areas or the grounds surrounding the Residence which may lead to damage or injury

-To act, and cause household members or guests to act, in a manner which will not disturb other residents' peaceful enjoyment of their accommodations and will be conducive to maintaining the project in a decent, safe and sanitary condition

-To take positive steps to prevent the growth of mold and/or mildew, including properly ventilating rooms, cleaning, and promptly reporting growth of mold and/or mildew to HACCC.
-To fully cooperate with HACCC in the abatement of mold and/or mildew, including moving furniture away from walls, emptying closets, removing items from cupboards, and other actions necessary to make the affected areas accessible for abatement.

-Smoke Detectors, Sprinklers, Safety Devices.
-To immediately report any smoke detector malfunctions to HACCC.
-To not damage, remove, tamper with or otherwise interfere with the normal operation of smoke detectors, sprinklers, or other safety devices within the unit of the Development.
-To not remove live batteries and to report worn out batteries to HACCC.

-To immediately report any smoke detector malfunctions to HACCC.
-To not damage, remove, tamper with or otherwise interfere with the normal operation of smoke detectors, sprinklers, or other safety devices within the unit or the Development.
-If tenant tampers with smoke detectors, sprinklers or other safety devices in the unit, a minimum charge of \$50.00 will be charged.
+- To abide by necessary and reasonable regulations promulgated by HACCC for the benefit and well-being of the housing project and the tenants which shall be posted in the project office and incorporated by reference in the lease - To abide by necessary and reasonable regulations promulgated by HACCC for the benefit and well-being of the housing project and the tenants which shall be posted in the project office and incorporated by reference in the lease - To comply with all obligations imposed upon tenants by applicable provisions of building and housing codes materially affecting health and safety - To keep the dwelling unit and such other areas as may be assigned to the tenant for the tenant's exclusive use in a clean and safe condition - To dispose of all ashes, garbage, rubbish, and other waste from the dwelling unit in a sanitary and safe manner - To use only in a reasonable manner all electrical, plumbing, sanitary, heating, ventilating, air-conditioning and other facilities and appurtenances including elevators - To refrain from, and to cause the household and guests to refrain from destroying, defacing, damaging, or removing any part of the dwelling unit or project - To pay reasonable charges (other than for normal wear and tear) for the repair of damages to the dwelling unit, or to the project (including damages to project buildings, facilities or common areas) caused by the tenant, a member of the household or a guest - To act, and cause household members or guests to act, in a manner which will not disturb other residents' peaceful enjoyment of their accommodations and will be conducive to maintaining the project in a decent, safe and sanitary condition - In making its decision to terminate the lease, HACCC will consider alternatives as described in Section 13-III.D and other factors as described in Sections 13-III.E and 13-III.F.
+Upon consideration of such alternatives and factors, HACCC may, on a case-by-case basis, choose not to terminate the lease.

 13-III.C.
-OTHER AUTHORIZED REASONS FOR TERMINATION [24 CFR 966.4(l)(2) and (5)(ii)(B)]
+OTHER AUTHORIZED REASONS FOR TERMINATION

+[24 CFR 966.4(1)(2) and (5)(ii)(B)]